adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

 Now that the Flower services have been started via Docker Compose, it is time to run the quickstart example.

-To ensure the ``flwr`` CLI connects to the SuperExec, you need to specify the SuperExec addresses in the ``pyproject.toml`` file.
+To ensure the ``flwr`` CLI connects to the SuperLink, you need to specify the SuperLink addresses in the ``pyproject.toml`` file.

 1. Add the following lines to the ``quickstart-compose/pyproject.toml``: